thingsboard/thingsboard.github.io/pricing/index.md

         <div class="item" data-tag="h4" data-item-id="trial-enable" data-title="How can I enable free trial?">
             <div class="container">
                 <p>
-                    Customer may still use <a href="https://thingsboard.cloud" target="blank">ThingsBoard Professional Edition Live Demo</a> for that.
+                    Customer may <a href="https://thingsboard.cloud/signup" target="blank">signup on ThingsBoard Professional Edition Cloud</a> and get 30 days of free trial on Maker plan.
-                    30 days of seamless experience and the newest features, except white-labeling, from the latest source code!
+                    30 days of seamless experience and the newest features, except white-labeling!
-                    Note: Live Demo is a shared environment with hardware and software limitations.
-                    It is introduced to host multiple trial tenants on the same server instance(s).
                 </p>
             </div>
         </div>